 Douglas Jacoby’s site contains an enormous amount of useful information, especially about tricky issues and passages in the Bible.

 “Hard sayings of the Bible” is a helpful book when you are stumped by a difficult section of scripture.

 Never copy an outline from another preacher.
 However, taking inspiration from someone who is a good exegete is valid and valuable when time is short.
 Mark Copeland is one such person.

 You might find my own Tuesday Teaching Tips helpful.
-87 episodes and counting……
+Over 200 episodes and counting……

 Templates are tools and not things to restrict or dictate.
 However, I attach some I have developed.
 You may find them useful depending on what kind of sermon you are preparing.
 They are all Word docs.
 Click the links to download the files.
 If you would prefer to have them in pdf or pages format let me know and I will add them.